DaniFdezAlvarez/classrank/README.md

 Execution
 ---------
-At the moment we are no providing installing methods, just the original python scripts.
-If you are planning to integrte this code with some other project you may have to deal with issues related to paths.
-We will be providing soon nicier ways to interact with this library.
+At the moment we are not providing installing methods, just the original python scripts.
+If you are planning to integrate this code with some other project you may have to deal with issues related to paths.
+We will be providing nicer ways to interact with this library soon.

 Example code
 ------------